marcopost-it/TaughtNet/README.md

 ## 💻 Usage

+A model trained on disorders, chemical compounds and genes (with the datasets used in the paper) is available on [huggingface](https://huggingface.co/marcopost-it/TaughtNet-disease-chem-gene).
-To train your own taughtNet, you need to follow these steps:
+To train your own TaughtNet, you need to follow these steps:

 1. **Train teachers**